python-discord/site/pydis_site/apps/content/README.md

 - `tests` contains unit tests for verifying that the app works properly.

-- `views` contains Django views which generating and serve the pages from the input Markdown.
+- `views` contains Django views which generate and serve the pages from the input Markdown.

 As for the modules, apart from the standard Django modules in here, the